 Driving can be dangerous even if you’re a perfect driver — but who is?
-Even if you’re a highly skilled, experienced driver with a great record, you could be making dangerous mistakes on the road.
+Even if you’re a highly skilled, experienced driver with an excellent record, you could be making dangerous mistakes on the road.
 And while driving, any mistake you make can turn deadly in a matter of seconds.
 Stay safe, and alert by avoiding these dangerous driving mistakes.

-- Driving under the influence: Drunk driving kills nearly 30 Americans every day, more than one every hour.
-Alcohol impaired driving crashes also cause almost a third of all traffic related deaths.
+- Driving under the influence: Drunk driving kills nearly 30 Americans every day, more than once every hour.
+Alcohol-impaired driving crashes also cause almost a third of all traffic-related deaths.
 But people drive drunk nearly 300,000 times every day, and 4,000 people are arrested for drunk driving daily.
-There’s no question that drunk driving kills, and that it’s dangerous.
-It’s also incredibly expensive and hazardous to your freedom, with a DUI or conviction for a drunk driving death costing thousands and potentially landing you in jail for an extended period of time.
+There’s no question that drunk driving kills and that it’s dangerous.
+It’s also costly and hazardous to your freedom, with a DUI or conviction for a drunk driving death costing thousands and potentially landing you in jail for an extended period of time.
 To stay safe, it’s best to avoid driving under the influence at all.
 Choose a designated driver, ask for a ride home, get a cab, or take public transportation home.

 - Speeding: Everyone knows this one: speeding is an obvious way to drive dangerously.
 It’s also a good way to end up dead on the road, as speed is a contributing factor in 26% of all fatal crashes.
 Speed can also make crashes more dangerous, increasing the impact and potential for injury or death.
 It may be tempting to get where you’re going faster, especially if you’re late.
 But it’s not worth the risk (or time, or hassle) of a ticket, and it’s certainly not worth your health or your life.
 Go with the flow and keep your speed reasonable for the traffic you’re in.
 You’ll be much safer if you stick to a slower speed.